mozilla/persona/README.md

 ## Testing

-Unit tests are under `browserid/tests/`, and you should run them often.
+Unit tests can be run by invoking `test.sh` at the top level, and you should run them often.
 Like before committing code.
+To fully test the code you should install mysql and have a well permissions `test` user (can create and drop databases).
+If you don't have mysql installed, code testing is still possible (it just uses a little json database).

 ## Development model